the-this-pointer/glcd-font-calculator/ReadMe.md

 #### Usage

 **Remember!
-At this time you can edit or create a new character, but you can't import any character from any font file!
-Importing from font file is planned for future**
+At this time you can edit or create a new character, also you can import an ascii character from true-type fonts!
+But converting a font to the array of characters still not implemented.**

 Keep in mind that if you plan to work on a font with different dimensions, you can change the dimension from `Settings` menu (Located in `MENU`).